satinsiders/Manager-MAS/docs/datadeepdive.md

 Short-Term Automation State

-`draft_cache` holds temporary orchestration context (keys prefixed with `draft:*`), including an `expires_at` timestamp so entries self-expire after the run. `student_recent_scores` stores the last three performance scores per student for quick lookups by the lesson picker.
+`draft_cache` is reserved for temporary orchestration context (keys prefixed with `draft:*`), including an `expires_at` timestamp so entries self-expire after the run once multi-step automation returns. `student_recent_scores` stores the last three performance scores per student for quick lookups by the lesson picker when it is reintroduced.

 B. Taxonomy & Catalog Mirrors
 Question Type Taxonomy